Learn how the Bocada Cloud Backup Health Score is calculated, and ways to improve your score

 4 - Notification of Backup Failures

-This measures whether or not at least one user within the Bocada Cloud account has a backup failure notification set up.
+This measures whether or not at least one user within the Bocada Cloud account has a backup failure notification set up for every Organization.
 That could include one or more of the following:

 - A ticketing integration set up to automatically create a ticket if there is a backup failure